florianyger/everping/README.md

 No time for cleaning useless files, sorry :)

 Put a Ant Design button on page, and a fake test, all works !

+## Third step - generate devices (15 min)

+A little help from this post : https://stackoverflow.com/a/62566822